 Journey to the Okavango Delta

-The Okavango Delta is an interesting and special place because it is an inland delta.
-This means that the water that flows into this delta does not enter the ocean.
+The Okavango Delta is an unusual and special place because it is an inland delta.
+This means the water that flows into this delta does not enter the ocean.
 Instead, it flows over the land, forming permanent marshes and seasonally flooded areas.

 The Okavango Delta provides a home to over 1000 plant species, 89 fish species, 64 reptile species, 482 bird species, and 130 mammal species (source: UNESCO), as well as many insect species.
 Some animals live in the Okavango Delta all year round.
 Others visit seasonally.

-Here are a few of the animals that live in and around the Okavango Delta wetland:
+Here are a few of the animals that live in and around the Okavango Delta:

 Mammals: